MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/can-t-remove-default-reference.md

-- You tried to remove a reference that must always be available, for example, a [type-library](../../Glossary/vbe-glossary.md#type-library) or[object-library](../../Glossary/vbe-glossary.md#object-library) reference.
+- You tried to remove a reference that must always be available, for example, a [type-library](../../Glossary/vbe-glossary.md#type-library) or [object-library](../../Glossary/vbe-glossary.md#object-library) reference.

     Don't attempt to remove the reference.